yanchenglee98/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters resident's details
-2. AddressBook adds resident into list
+2. Hall-y adds resident into list
-3. AddressBook <ins>displays list (UC01)</ins>
+3. Hall-y <ins>displays list (UC01)</ins>

     Use case ends.

 **Extensions**

 * 1a.
-User eneters details in the wrong format.
+User enters details in the wrong format.
     * 1a1.
-AddressBook shows an error message and correct format.
+Hall-y shows an error message and correct format.

   Use case ends.